M-W-K/ElectricLights/docs/README.md

 ![Banner image](assets/Banner.webp)
 # Electric Lights
-A small mod for Minecraft that introduces easy-to-use electric lights.
+A compact mod for Minecraft that introduces easy-to-use electric lights.

 And before anyone asks, yes, Forge loader only.
 Fabric support is not planned.